mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-contributors.md

 ## IDE
 You will need an IDE to help develop tModLoader.
 We recommend Visual Studio.

+## Git
+If you've never used Git before, checkout our [guide on how to use it](https://github.com/tModLoader/tModLoader/wiki/Intermediate-Git-&-mod-management).
+If you ever come across something in this guide you don't recognize, just Google it.
+You should be easily able to find something relevant to your problem.
+You can also checkout [this little snippet](##further-online-assistance).

 ## Code patcher
 ___
 **Current TEMPORARY steps for developer setup:**